jianyu-li/yet-another-media-player/README.md

 ## Result Sorting Configuration

 Use the `search_results_sort` option to change how search results are ordered.
 The default behavior keeps the original order returned by the music service.
+Sorting is applied within the results already constrained by `search_results_limit`.
 Available values are:

 - `default` (source order)
 - `title_asc`